dev-moonduck/docker-hadoop/README.md

 # Limitations
-- Namenode HA is not available
 - Federation is not available
-- Trino
+- Trino(Presto) is not available yet
 - Client outside container can use only WebHDFS